 In her Opening Remarks, Dr. Zeynep Gul Unal, President of ICOMOS-ICORP, warmly welcomed the new chapter and emphasized the power of regional and local collaboration in safeguarding heritage assets:

-The launch event also featured timely and expert-led presentations that bridged cultural heritage and emergency response where Ms. Emily Dy Ramos, Emergency Preparedness Specialist from the NYC Emergency Management Department, shared frameworks on urban cultural risk management.
+The launch event also featured timely and expert-led presentations that bridged cultural heritage and emergency response where Ms. Emily Dy Ramos, International Disaster Risk Management Consultant, shared frameworks on urban cultural risk management.
 Jefferson Chua, Climate and Energy Campaigner from Greenpeace Southeast Asia, presented Heritage Practice in a Changing Climate, examining the intersections of heritage, climate justice, and ecological sustainability.
 Philip Norbert Ahmad L. Medina, historian and heritage advocate, presented a Risk Assessment for Cavite Churches, offering a case study in community-based, localized heritage protection.

 ICOMOS PH Champions Heritage Resilience and Regional Collaboration at the Asia-Pacific Meeting in Seoul